yitong91/Multiple-Domain-Matching-Network/README.md

 # Multiple-Target-Matching-Network
 Code for the paper "Extracting Relationships by Multi-Domain Matching".

 The current uploaded code is for the SEED EEG dataset.
+It is based on tensorflow 1.7.0.

 Will upload the code for image classification soon.

 If you find this work interesting, please cite the following paper: